softlayer/githubio_source/content/reference/services/SoftLayer_Account_Shipment/getTrackingData.md

 ---
 # [SoftLayer_Account_Shipment](/reference/services/SoftLayer_Account_Shipment)::getTrackingData

-Retrieve the tracking data for the shipment.
+Retrieve all tracking data for the shipment and packages.

 ## Overview
-Retrieve the tracking data for the shipment.
+Retrieve all tracking data for the shipment and packages.

 -----